LucasWaelti/kalibr-wiki/Calibrating-the-VI-Sensor.md

     1. inspect the result plots
         * make sure the predicted accelerations & angular velocities fit the IMU measurements
-        * reprojection errors should be in a normal range
+        * reprojection errors should be in a normal range (0.1-0.2 px for a good calibration)

 ##4) Collect results
 Both calibrators have written reports to the working directory containing the plots shown during the calibration.
 Further a _camchain.yaml_ has been written by the camera calibrator and is extended by the imu-camera calibrator with imu-camera transformations to the file _camchain_cimu.yaml_.
 Please refer to [YAML formats](yaml-formats) page for the format.